facebook/sapling/README.md

 That will pull down any commits that have been pushed to the server in the meantime and give you a new head that you can merge in.

 Hg-Git can also be used to convert a Mercurial repository to Git.
-As Dulwich doesn't support local repositories yet, the easiest way is to setup up a local SSH server.
-Then use the following commands to convert the repository (it assumes your running this in $HOME).
+You can use a local repository or a remote repository accessed via SSH, HTTP or HTTPS.
+Use the following commands to convert the repository (it assumes your running this in $HOME).

     $ mkdir git-repo; cd git-repo; git init; cd ..
     $ cd hg-repo
     $ hg bookmarks hg
-    $ hg push git+ssh://localhost:git-repo
+    $ hg push ../git-repo

 The hg bookmark is necessary to prevent problems as otherwise hg-git pushes to the currently checked out branch confusing Git.
 This will